violethaze74/ugene/README.md

 ### Prerequisites

-Make sure the Qt (>= 5.3.2) development libraries are installed:
+Make sure the Qt (>= 5.3.2 and < 5.15) development libraries are installed:

+We highly recommend you to install Qt to any operating system with Qt online-installer.
+This is the main way for Windows and macOS operating systems, also available  for Linux.
+To install Qt, download the online-installer from Qt official site (http://www.qt.io/download/).
+Make sure, that you have installed the following components:
+* Qt Prebuild components
+* QtCharts
+* QtScript

+Other options to install Qt:
 * Ubuntu >=14.04: `sudo apt-get install qt5-default qttools5-dev-tools qtscript5-dev libqt5svg5-dev
 * Ubuntu 12.04:
     * Download and install Qt 5.5.1: www.qt.io/download-open-source/
     * Set the system variable: export PATH=$PATH:~/Qt5.5.1/5.5/gcc_64/bin
     * `sudo apt-get install g++ libgl1-mesa-dev libglu1-mesa-dev`
 * Fedora:       `sudo yum install qt5-qtscript-devel qt5-qtbase-devel qt5-qtsvg-devel qt5-linguist gcc-c++ redhat-rpm-config mesa-libGLU-devel`
-* Arch Linux:   `sudo pacman -S qt`
+* Arch Linux:   `sudo pacman -S qt`available

-* Mac OS X: download from Qt official site (http://www.qt.io/download/)
-* Windows: download from Qt official site (http://www.qt.io/download/)
+Also add "path/to/Qt/<component>/bin" to the PATH variable.

 ### For Windows users:

 To build with devenv (Visual Studio)

-1. `qmake -r -tp vc ugene.pro CONFIG+=x64`
+1. `qmake -r -tp vc ugene.pro`
-2. open ugene.sln from Visual Studio or run `devenv.exe ugene.sln /Build` from MSVC command line
+2. open ugene.sln from Visual Studio and build or run `devenv.exe ugene.sln /Build` from MSVC command line

 To build with nmake.exe:

-1. `qmake -r ugene.pro CONFIG+=x64`
+1. `qmake -r ugene.pro`
 2. run `nmake`, `nmake debug` or `nmake release` to build UGENE

-Also you need to add "libeay.dll" and "ssleay.dll" from OpenSSL ToolKit to "../ugene/src/_debug" folder
+Also you need to add "libeay.dll" and "ssleay.dll" from OpenSSL ToolKit.
+Put these libs to the directory which is avaliable with the PATH variable.

 ### For *nix users: